Stay in the loop! Subscribe to our mailing list

 ACA has had the good luck to have had many inspiring leaders as presidents.
 The first ACA President was Eduardo Marçal Grilo, a Portuguese who later became his country’s education minister.
 He was followed by Konstantinos Kerameus, a Greek law professor of high international renown.
 He was followed by Sir Peter Scott, the long-time editor of the Times Higher Education Supplement (THES) and the Vice-Chancellor of Kingston University.
 Onto Sir Peter followed Rolf Tarrach, Rector of the University of Luxemburg and later President of the European University Association (EUA).
 Rolf Tarrach was succeeded by Sijbolt Noorda, a long-time President of the University of Amsterdam and today the President of the Maga Charta Observatory in Bologna.
 The current ACA President is Ulrich Grothus, formerly the Deputy Secretary General of the world’s largest internationalisation agency, Germany’s DAAD.

 ACA has so far had four Directors.
 The Founding Director was Alan Smith, the legendary “inventor and designer” of the ERASMUS Programme.
 He was followed by Julia Race, of the British Council, who later became the Director of the British Institute in Florence.
-She was succeeded by Jon Hagen, from the senior management of NUFFIC.
-The present Director is Bernd Wächter, originally from DAAD.
-From September 2020 onwards, ACA’s chief executive officer will be the one-and-only Irina Ferencz, currently ACA’s Deputy Director.
+She was succeeded by Jon Hagen, from the senior management of NUFFIC, and Bernd Wächter of the DAAD.
+As of September 2020, Irina Ferencz serves as Director of ACA.

 The launching event of ACA in June 1993 in the University Foundation, Brussels